Lieber Professor of Sociology and Political Philosophy

 He is a member of the Council on Foreign Relations, an external fellow of the Center for Research and Analysis of Migration of University College London, board member of (among others) the Institute for World Society of Bielefeld University, the Max Planck Institute for the Study of Religious and Ethnic Diversity, and the Foundation for Population, Migration, and Environment.
 He is or was associated with the editorial boards of Ethnic and Racial Studies, Nations and Nationalism, the American Journal of Sociology, Sociological Theory, and World Politics.
 In 2013/14 he chaired the Comparative Historical Section of the American Sociological Association.

 - Waves of War.
 Nationalism, State Formation, and Ethnic Exclusion in the Modern World.
 Cambridge Studies in Comparative Politics.
-Cambridge: Cambridge University Press, 2013.
-328 p.
+Cambridge: Cambridge University Press, 2013

 - “Is diversity detrimental?
-Ethnic fractionalization, public goods provision, and the historical legacies of stateness”, in Comparative Political Studies, in print.
+Ethnic fractionalization, public goods provision, and the historical legacies of stateness”, in Comparative Political Studies, 2015

 - “Nation building.
 A long-term perspective and global analysis”, in European Sociological Review 30(6):1-18, 2014.